FloatSheep/mumu-cover/README.md

 2. Copy all files to `%APPDATA%\Netease\MuMuPlayer-12.0\data\startupImage`

-3. Change permissions(Read and Write) to Read only
+3. Change the permissions(Read and Write) of other folders to refused

 4. Enjoy it!